-- Wash off chemicals (dry chemicals should be brushed off before decontamination with copious amounts of water) - General patient care procedures - Remove rings, bracelets, and other constricting items - Use "Rule of Nines" (Appendix H) or the palm rule to estimate percentage of BSA affected - Cover with a clean, dry sheet.
-Use additional sheets or blankets to prevent hypothermia - If the patient's burns are an area less than the size of two 4x4-inch gauze pads, cover superficial and partial thickness burns with commercially available water-based gel burn dressings - High flow oxygen if patient was exposed to smoke or fumes in an enclosed space - General ALS patient care procedures - IV fluid resuscitation guidelines - Less than 15% BSA = TKO\ - 15-40% BSA = 2 IVs, 500 ml bolus, then consult for further - Greater than 40% BSA = 2 IVs wide open - Intubation is indicated if the patient is unconscious, hypoxic with severe smoke inhalation or flame/flash burns to the face/neck with pharyngeal burns, SOB, hoarseness, or carbonaceous sputum - NG tube for patients who require intubation - Pain management per protocol - Consult early with supervising physician on hospital destination and ground vs. air transport decisions\ - State Trauma Triage Tool (Appendix N) applies - \ Requires consultation with supervising physician for burns > 10% BSA
+- 7. If the patient's burns are an area less than the size of two 4x4-inch gauze pads, cover superficial and partial thickness burns with commercially available water-based gel burn dressings - 8.
+High flow oxygen if patient was exposed to smoke or fumes in an enclosed space

+- 1. General ALS patient care procedures - 2.
+IV fluid resuscitation guidelines - Less than 15% BSA = TKO - 15-40% BSA = 2 IVs, 500 mL bolus, then consult for further - Greater than 40% BSA = 2 IVs wide open - 3.
+Intubation is indicated if the patient is unconscious, hypoxic with severe smoke inhalation or flame/flash burns to the face/neck with pharyngeal burns, dyspneic, hoarseness, or carbonaceous sputum - 4.
+NG tube for patients who require intubation - 5.
+Pain management per protocol - 6.
+Consult early with supervising physician on hospital destination and ground vs. air transport decisions - 7.
+State Trauma Triage Tool (Appendix N) applies - 8.
+Requires consultation with supervising physician for burns > 10% BSA

-- Use caution when cooling burns, as pediatric patients are more vulnerable to hypothermia
+- 1. Use caution when cooling burns, as pediatric patients are more vulnerable to hypothermia

-- Estimate the percent of BSA burned
+- 2. Estimate the percent of BSA burned

-- Pain management per protocol
+- 3. Pain management per protocol